|

 scouts from a nearby reservation to track down the villain.
 It was a pity,

 because a lot of authentic lore was just begging to be used.
+DW: How did your two Cleveland pen-names come about?
+KH: Kirk Hamilton was thought up by Cleveland, probably because the

 initials matched mine and they had just contracted me to write a western